Table of Contents

 Medical history and clinical signs as key pieces in diagnosing acute bronchitis

 Uncomplicated acute bronchitis is usually diagnosed by reviewing the patient’s medical history and performing a physical examination.
 Laboratory tests are only required in rare cases.

 The patient’s medical history and physical examination will show the following:

 - Unremarkable auscultation findings

 Further diagnostic tools for acute bronchitis

-If the patient’s medical history and clinical signs will not lead to a certain diagnosis, the following diagnostic procedures are available:
+If the patient’s medical history and clinical signs do not lead to a clear diagnosis, the following diagnostic procedures should be considered:

-- Detecting viral pathogens (only necessary in rare cases)
+- A test to detect viral pathogens (only necessary in rare cases)

 - Chest X-rays (if pneumonia or a tumor is suspected)